carllosnc/gty/README.md

 ## Using gty Mixin

 The gty mixin is designed for Flutter's StatefulWidget to streamline HTTP GET requests and manage the loading, success, and error states.
-It provides a robust way to handle API interactions with built-in state management.
+It provides a easy way to handle API interactions with built-in state management.

 **Features**: